 Silphium and Cyrene

-There is a theory that this species of Ammoniacum may be the ancient, mysterious and sought-after Silphium which was highly esteemed for centuries, and found itself minted on many a coin.
+There is a theory that Ammoniacum may be the ancient, mysterious and sought-after Silphium which was highly esteemed for centuries, and found itself minted on many a coin.
 Silphium was said to grow only in the area of Cyrene, in Libya, a hop, skip and short camel ride away from the Oracle of the Temple of Ammon.

 Silphium was used as a culinary spice, a popular medicine and as an incense material.
 (An offering to the oracles?)
 Silphium was so sought after in ancient Mediterranean cultures, it may have become extinct from over-harvesting.
 A cautionary tale.